breandan/kotlingrad/README.md

 * Property-based testing for numerical gradient checking
 * Recovery of symbolic derivatives from AD

-We hope to provide support for:
+We plan to provide support for:

 * PyTorch-style define-by-run semantics
-* N-dimensional tensors and tensor algebraic
+* N-dimensional tensors and tensor-algebraic operators
-* Compiler plugin for instrumenting existing programs
+* Compiler plugin to instrument existing programs for AD
-* Pure functional programming
+* Differentiation through general-purpose operators like loops, recursion, get- and set- assignment (via [delgation](https://kotlinlang.org/docs/reference/delegated-properties.html)) and other common operators

 # Usage